Updated: May 28

 We named this company “Fearless Readers” because we want the children we serve to stop being afraid of reading and start having confidence in themselves and their abilities, even if reading never becomes a piece of cake for them.

 If your child ends up loving books, that’s fantastic!
 If they don’t, that’s fantastic!
 We want to make sure they have the ability to read when they need to, and then help them explore other avenues to learning where they can be successful.
+Just remember not loving to read is not the same as not loving to learn.
+Your child can dislike reading and be an exceptional student who is hungry for knowledge.

 Now that we have some solid expectations, let’s address some of your questions.